martin0004/traffic_light_classifier/README.md

 # Input Data

-### Raw Data

-1484 images are available in directory `images/traffic_light_images` and were used for developing the classifier.
-Here are some sample images from this directory.
+The dataset used in this project is made of images from the MIT's Self-Driving Car Course [4][5].
+The dataset contains 1484 traffic light images which are available in directory`images/traffic_light_images` .

 <img src="images/report/traffic_lights.png" width="700"/>

-Images have the following properties.
+# Data Exploration

+The following observations were made during the data exploration phase.

 - All images are pictures of 3-light traffic lights with one light illuminated.
 - The light order is always the same: red light at the top, yellow in the middle, green at the bottom.